 The developer appears to have included features required as part of the URA Plan to be eligible for property tax abatement.
 A final determination of conformance would occur upon completion of the project.
-There is a separate agenda item to deal with pre-approval of certain details that are included with the Major Site Development Plan application

 The issues of greatest debate remaining are the use of the decorative security fence, details on configurations of landscape plantings, potential for a direct walkway from the apartments to Lincoln Way, configuration of storefront access to Lincoln Way, appearance of closed off windows along Lincoln Way.
 Although some of the issues have proposed conditions to address them, the issues of commercial orientation and security fencing do not have conditions as there are differing opinions or lack of clarity on if there are better options.
 The developer believes their plans are appropriate and meet the needs of their future residents and customers within the requirements of the City.